SciCompKL/CoDiPack/documentation/TutorialB2.md

 them.
 Also, all the tape management - like resets or adjoint clears - is handled by the codi::TapeHelper.

 We want to differentiate a function that computes the angle between two vectors \f$a\f$ and \f$b\f$.
-Mathematical this is done by computing the dot product of the normalized vectors and taking the arcus cosine function of the result:
+Mathematically this is done by computing the dot product of the normalized vectors and taking the arcus cosine function of the result:
 \f[
   \alpha = f(a, b) = \arccos\left(\frac{\scalar{a}{b}}{\norm{a} \norm{b}}\right)